the-events-calendar/the-events-calendar/readme.txt

 == TBD ==

-* Fix - Ensure the date selected when creating a new event from the Event Manager is applied on the block editor.
+* Fix - Ensure the date selected when creating a new event from the Event Manager is applied to the block editor.
 [ECP-954]

 = [5.11.0] 2021-11-17 =